 For each band, you can also choose from two different sonic flavors.
 That gives you the flexibility to handle everything from the lowest male voice to the highest female one.
 But that's not all: Sugar's Saturation section lets you add warmth or grit and a little extra energy to a vocal track.
 Sugar's feature set makes it perfect as a vocal enhancer effect.

 Sugar’s multi-band enhancement makes polishing a vocal track easy.

 Strike Up the Bands

-Sugar can help your vocals in many ways.
+Using sugar as a vocal enhancer can help your vocals in many ways.
 One of the most important is by enhancing the high-frequency aspects of the signal.
 For that, the High Band is probably the most critical one to adjust.
 Try pushing it up until your vocal seems more present.